skills/introduction-to-github/README.md

 # Introduction to GitHub

-_If you are looking for a quick and fun introduction to GitHub, you've found it.
-This class will get you started using GitHub in less than an hour._
+_This quick and fun introduction will get you started using GitHub in less than an hour._

 <!--
   <<< Author notes: Start of the course >>>
-  Include start button, a note about actions minutes, and tell the learner why they should take the course.
+  Include start button, a note about Actions minutes, and tell the learner why they should take the course.
   Each step should be wrapped in <details>/<summary>, with an `id` set.
   The start <details> should have `open` as well.